tap0119/ScriptMaker/README.md

 * Toggle inverting the other night order on back page
 * Toggle player count image on back page
 * Toggle showing all character images on back page footer (useful for pulling tokens with just the back page)
-* Adjust colors for the names of characters.
+* Adjust colors for the Script name, author and names of characters.
 * Dynamically adjust for teensyville or 25+ character scripts

 # Screenshots